JBrinco/Quantification-Buddy/README.md

 ![Image of calibration curve for Captan](Captan.png)

+## Helping out

+I am not a computer programmer, nor have any formal education therein.
+If you would like to improve or add functionality, please fork and make a pull request.
+There is no "Authors" file, but I can make one and put your name in it if you want to :)

 ## Development

 - [x] Basic functionality with one csv input of calibration and another of sample signal values.
 Outputs results to CSV.
 - [x] Outputs good looking calibration curves with formulas to pdf.
 - [x] Can process multiple calibrations at once, and one single sample signal file with values for all calibrations.
 - [x] Can read columns and decide if internal standard was used or not. (two different scripts).
 - [x] Options parsing, single script works with and withought IS.
 (Uses boolean variables at the top of the script. optparse and argparse were not working properly.
-If you want to help, please do.
+If you want to help, please do).
 - [ ] Add support for Recovery calculation and adjustment of sample concentration based on recovery percentage and optional dilution factor.
 - [ ] Writes the first column automatically in the Calibration Results (Slope, Intercept, etc.)
 - [ ] Finds rows in which samples have the same name and calculates the median and standard deviation.